karmada-io/karmada/docs/keps/cleanup-propagated-resources.md

 ## Motivation

 When a cluster is unjoined, karmada should provide a mechanism to cleanup the resources propagated by karmada.
-Currently, when unjoin a cluster, `Karamada` first try to remove propagated resource, and will skip remove if the cluster not ready.
+Currently, when unjoin a cluster, `Karmada` first try to remove propagated resource, and will skip remove if the cluster not ready.

 ### Goals